benjaminva/TC2037-Evidence-Demo/README.md

 This means that my time complexity in general remains as O(n)

 My first approach was to use an automaton in prolog which is also a natural solution however following the recommendations I found in this link I preferred the Regular Expression because it is faster in the context of …..

+# References

+- Dom, Dim, and Dum (2033) "The magic of showing projects in github so student will feel less anxious about what they have to hand in as evidence", BENs Happy Books, 3rd edition, page 42.
+- Sun, Son, Sen, San, and Pepe (2054), "Git Gud at computer theory" available at www.gitgud.com/computers-tutorials_NFA_DFA_RE.